BC-SECURITY/Long-Live-The-Empire/Exercise 1 - Installation/Exercise 1.md

 ```

 ## Open Starkiller
-A separate application is no longer required for running Starkiller since Empire now hosts service.
+A separate application is no longer required for running Starkiller since Empire now hosts the service.
 It is simple to connect to locally or remotely.

 1. Open a web browser and navigate to `http://localhost:1337/index.html`.
-You may connect using the listed address on the server, however, non-local connections may have some functionality disabbled.
+You may connect using the listed address on the server.
+However, non-local connections may have some functionality disabled.

     <img width="322" alt="image" src="https://github.com/BC-SECURITY/Empire/assets/20302208/5a939a2e-764b-4c1f-a718-d29cde00e41d">